vi/postsse/README.md

 # Limitations

 * If receiver reads messages slowly, messages get dropped.
-If you want adjustable buffer size or other stategies (buffer endlessly or slow down senders), open a Github issue with a feature request.
+If you want adjustable buffer size or other stategies (buffer endlessly or slow down senders), open Github issue with a feature request.
 * No DoS resistance.
 Each encountered URL path is remembered forever, there are no limitations for message size or number of paths or receivers.

 # Installation